8 Essential Steps to Create a Positive Candidate Experience

 Are you taking fairness into consideration?

 How you structure your hybrid model should account for issues of fairness.
-For example, a strict 50-50 model might sound good on paper and be popular with senior leaders strongly tied to in-office work, but it could leave working parents struggling to find child care (the cost of which rose 41% since 2020).
+For example, a strict 50-50 model might sound good on paper and be popular with senior leaders strongly tied to in-office work, but it could leave working parents struggling to find child care (the cost of which has risen 41% since 2020).

 Does your hybrid model boost or hamper employee effectiveness?